 Research and Development Expenses.
-Research and development expenses were A\$34.6 million in 2011 compared to A\$35.1 million in 2010.
+Research and development expenses were A\$29.2 million in 2012 compared to A\$34.6 million in 2011.

-- 1. The drug discovery and development group accounted for approximately 13 percent of our total research and development expenditure in the current year and increased by approximately 5 percent or A\$0.2 million compared to 2010.
-This group is focused on respiratory drug discovery. - 2.
-The clinical group accounted for approximately 49 percent of our total research and development expenditure in 2011 and decreased by approximately 19 percent or A\$4 million compared to 2010.
-The clinical group designs and monitors the clinical trials run by us.
+- 1. The drug discovery and development group is focused on respiratory drug discovery and accounted for approximately 12 percent of our total research and development expenditure in the current year and decreased by approximately 20 percent or A\$0.9 million compared to 2011 reflecting closure of the drug discovery unit in Montreal in December 2010, which had contributed to the additional research infrastructure and associated costs in the 2011 year.
+The Montreal activities have been absorbed into the Sydney based research programs. - 2.
+The clinical group accounted for approximately 50 percent of the total research and development expenditure in 2012 and decreased by approximately 15 percent or A\$2.5 million compared to 2011.
+The clinical group designs and monitors the clinical trials.
 The majority of the expenditures of this group are directed at hospitals and other services related to the conduct and analysis of clinical trials.
-This decrease in expenditure reflects the number and size of Phase III clinical trials recruiting and dosing subjects which was one trial in Bronchiectasis during 2011 compared to the bronchiectasis trial and a cystic fibrosis trial in 2010. - 3.
+This decrease in expenditure reflects the decrease in the number of clinical trials in the active dosing phase during the year. - 3.
 The manufacturing facility at Frenchs Forest is predominantly focused on producing material for clinical trials, producing and analyzing material in support of regulatory filings and developing enhanced manufacturing products and processes.
-Manufacturing expenses for the current year have therefore mainly been classified as research and development expenditure.
-Costs associated with the Aridol product sold are classified as cost of sales.
-Manufacturing accounted for approximately 33 percent of total research and development expenditure in 2011 and increased by approximately 29 percent or A\$2.3 million compared to 2010.
-The drivers for this increase include depreciation on the new manufacturing equipment commencing from 1 July 2010, licencing fees associated with the new manufacturing facility, supply of clinical trial material for the Phase II trial in Bronchiectasis, and quality costs associated with validating the manufacturing process and in support of regulatory applications. - 4.
+Manufacturing expenses for the current year have, therefore, mainly been classified as research and development expenditure.
+Costs associated with the Aridol and Bronchitol products sold are classified as cost of sales.
+Manufacturing accounted for approximately 32 percent of total research and development expenditure in 2012 and decreased by approximately 17 percent or A\$2 million compared to 2011.
+The drivers for this decrease include lower manufacturing costs related to the supply of clinical trial material for the Phase III trial in Bronchiectasis and lower costs incurred on development of our new inhalation device. - 4.
 Amortisation of patent costs are a component of research and development.
 Patents were the predominant asset arising from the acquisition of Topigen Pharmaceuticals, Inc and Technology Innovation Ltd in the first half of 2010.
-Patent amortisation accounted for approximately 5 percent of total research and development expenditure in 2011 and increased by approximately A\$1.2 million compared to 2010.
+Patent amortisation accounted for approximately 6 percent of total research and development expenditure in 2012 which is consistent with 2011.

 Commercial Expenses.
 Commercial expenses are focused on developing and delivering the commercial strategy and capability to sell Aridol and Bronchitol globally.
-Commercial expenses were A\$9.2 million in 2011 compared to A\$5.7 million in 2010.
-The increase in commercial expenses is predominantly attributable to the scale-up of commercial infrastructure and resources to support the launch of Aridol in the US and Bronchitol in Australia and Europe.
-The higher costs were marginally offset by a stronger AUD exchange rate in the current year reducing the Australian dollar value of the US and UK commercial operations.
+Commercial expenses were A\$11.1 million in 2012 compared to A\$9.2 million in 2011.
+The increase in commercial expenses is attributable to the scale-up of commercial infrastructure and resources and the launch of Bronchitol in Europe and to a lesser extent Australia.
+The higher costs were marginally offset by a continuing stronger AUD exchange rate in the current year reducing the Australian dollar value of the US and UK commercial operations.

 Administration Expenses.
-Administration expenses include accounting, administration, recruitment and public company costs and were A\$5.2 million in 2011 and A\$9.7 million in 2010.
-The decrease in the current year is primarily attributable to one-off costs in 2010 associated with the acquisition and restructuring of Topigen Pharmaceuticals Inc.
+Administration expenses include accounting, administration, recruitment and public company costs and were A\$5.4 million in 2012 and A\$5.2 million in 2011.